Computational-Plant-Science/slappt/docs/md/usage.md

 To use the `launcher` instead of job arrays, add the `--parallelism launcher` option.
 This option is required on some TACC systems (e.g. [Stampede2](https://www.tacc.utexas.edu/systems/stampede2)) where job arrays are not available.
 -->

-### Iterations

-To run identical copies of a container, use the `--iterations` option.
-For example, to run 10 copies, use `--iterations 10`.
-The container will be run with the same parameters each time, with the `SLAPPT_ITERATION` environment variable set to the iteration number (starting at 1).

-### Inputs

-To map a container workflow over a set of inputs, use the `--inputs` option, whose value must be the path to a text file containing a list of inputs, one on each line.
+The `--inputs` option's value must be the path to a text file containing a list of inputs, one on each line.
 This can be useful for parameter sweeps or to process a collection of files.

-For instance, say we have some files we want to process in parallel:
+For instance, say we have some files:

 ```shell
 $ cat f1